Andre601/mkdocs-materialx/docs/tutorials/blogs/navigation.md

 !!! tip "Single or multiple categories?"

-    While it is traditionally the case that a blog post would belong to only one category, Material for MkDocs actually allows you to assign more than one.
+    While it is traditionally the case that a blog post would belong to only one category, MaterialX for MkDocs actually allows you to assign more than one.
 While this gives you a degree of freedom, you should probably not use this too much, not least because you can use tags to deal with multiple classifications.
 We will cover them in the next step.

-Material allows you to control which categories blog authors can use.
+MaterialX allows you to control which categories blog authors can use.
 You declare them in the `mkdocs.yml`.
 This way you can make sure everyone sticks to agreed categories and that the plugin detects typos.